uiuc-ae598-rl/uiuc-ae598-rl.github.io/docs/syllabus.md

 # Course Description

 This course will discuss concepts and algorithms for reinforcement learning (RL) and multi-agent RL (MARL).
 The goal is for students to understand: (1) key concepts, (2) key algorithms and their implementation, and (3) new topics in the field.
-Topics include (single-agent) reinforcement learning (MDPs, value-based methods, policy methods), games, and MARL algorithms.
+Topics include models (MDPs, games) and algorithms (RL, cooperative MARL, and non-cooperative MARL).

 **Pre-requisites:** Probability and statistics (STAT 361, STAT 400, ISE 300, or equivalent) or permission from the instructor.